bimmerbailey/ladybug/TROUBLESHOOTING.md

 **Issue**: Build errors related to Zig version.

-**Fix**:
+**Fix**: ✅ FIXED
-Ladybug is developed with Zig 0.11.x.
-If you're using a different version:

-1. Update to compatible Zig version
-2. Check for API changes in the Zig standard library that may affect the code
+Ladybug now works with Zig 0.11.x and later.
+The build.zig file has been updated to use the new module system introduced in Zig 0.11.
+If you're using an older version, please update to a compatible Zig version.

 ## Contributing Fixes